sine2pi/Variable-Radii-RoPE/README.md

 - Rotation (angle) for encoding relative positions
 - Scaling (radius) for encoding positional importance

-This gives the model a more expressive way to represent "that token is at X position relative to that token and that positional relationship has Y importance" where both X and Y are learned during training.

-Hopefully this captures more of the complex temporal dependencies in audio signals.

 The `variable_radius` flag in this Rotary implementation adds a learnable magnitude to the complex numbers used in RoPE.
 This is a significant extension to the standard RoPE approach, which traditionally uses only unit-radius complex numbers (magnitude = 1).